Agemonia/Agemoniafaq/index.md

 - D. Moves from range 0 to range 1, takes damage
 - E. Moves from range 1 to range 2, takes damage

+**When an Enemy dies from provoke, does it die on the area where the provoke was cause, or does it die in the area where it was moving to?
+Ex: An Enemy leaves an area where a character/pet has provoke.** The Enemy will die in the area it moves into.

-**Will enemies avoid traps with their movement (for example to get into attack range)?** No, enemies will not try to avoid traps with their movement.
+**Will Enemies avoid traps with their movement (for example to get into attack range)?** No, enemies will not try to avoid traps with their movement.

 **If a story card required a maneuver to flip, can I spend the remainder of my current move maneuver to do so?** No, you have to spend an entire maneuver.